Pascal Le Pennec

 Simultaneously, in the field of the "chanson française", he worked as an accompanist to a range of artists, including Régine, Allain Leprest, Romain Didier, Philippe Meyer, and Hélène Delavault.

-▪ Pascal has been composing music for the cinema and television since 2005
+▪ Pascal has been composing music for the cinema since 2005

 - Cache-Cache (2005), a feature-length movie by Yves Caumon, was featured at the Quinzaine des Réalisateurs (2005 Cannes Film Festival);